fixlr/textmate-bundles/README.md

-A collection of my TextMate bundles distributed as a git repo.
+A collection of TextMate bundles that I use distributed as a git repo.